So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

 After clicking on the General sub-menu, a window will open.
 On this window change the following settings.

 Whatever the site title there replace that with your blog’s name.

 4. Change Tagline

-By default your WordPress blog tagline is “just another WordPress site” which is not good for your branding and also not good for SEO.
+By default, your WordPress blog tagline is “just another WordPress site” which is not good for branding and also not good for SEO.
 So replace it with your blog tagline.

-My blog’s tagline is “Together We Make Money Blogging“.
+My blog’s tagline is “Eliminate Blogging overwhelm“.
 So I replaced the default tagline with this.

-This is your blog’s url or blog’s web address.
-Whatever you call this, put your blog url here in this field.
-Your blog url should be http://domain.com.
+This is your blog’s URL or blog’s web address.
+Whatever you call this, put your blog URL here in this field.
+Your blog URL should be http:// yourdomain. com.

 If your blog’s homepage is different from WordPress installation directory you have to enter your blog’s homepage address here in this field.

 On the same window enter your email address in the email field.
 This email address should be the one where you want to get notification of